kublaj/wpx/README.md

 *   Deploy your install with a [**ready-made Grunt setup**](http://gruntjs.com/ "**ready-made Gruntjs setup")
 * 	Use the **WPX API** in your theme outside of the Dashboard

-What custom field types does WPX provide out-of-box?
+What custom fields ship with WPX?
 ----------------------------------------------------

 * Checkbox